RoyalIcing/GLAArrayEditing/README.md

 The `GLAArrayEditor` class supports stores, so your list of items can be loaded from disk, and also automatically saved after any changes.
 For using Mantle objects stored as JSON, see the [GLAArray-Mantle respository.](https://github.com/BurntCaramel/GLAArray-Mantle)

-You can also create your own classes that conform to the `GLAArrayEditing` protocol.

 ### Table View Dragging

-Use the `GLAArrayTableDraggingHelper` to easily enable rearranging in your `<GLAArrayEditing>`-supported table view data source.
+Use the `GLAArrayTableDraggingHelper` to easily enable rearranging in your `<GLAArrayEditing>`-supported table data source.

+You can easily create your own classes that conform to the `GLAArrayEditing` protocol.

 ## Example